tropy/tropy/README.md

-Bring order to your research — use the power of Tropy to organize and describe your research photos so you can quickly find your sources whenever you need them.
+Bring order to your research — use the power of Tropy to organize and describe your research photos so you can find your sources whenever you need them.

 Visit [tropy.org][] to learn more or follow [@tropy@fosstodon.org][] for important announcements.
 To get started, download the latest version of Tropy for your platform, check out the [user's manual][docs] and join the discussion on the [forums][].

-If you are interested to work on Tropy or create your own builds, please find more details below.
+Interested to work on Tropy or create your own builds?
+Please find more details below.
 Happy hacking!

 [tropy.org]: https://tropy.org